On-demand access with Opal

 Opal is a centralized authorization platform for IT and infrastructure teams to make access management requests self-service.

 On-demand access to Tailscale resources can be provisioned using Opal.
-This works by adding and removing members from SSH access rules for ACL tags.
+This works by adding and removing members from SSH access rules for ACL tags in Tailscale access control lists (ACLs).

-Opal can also be used with user & group provisioning to update group membership in Okta groups used in Tailscale ACLs, or assign the Tailscale application users in Okta.
+Opal can be used with user & group provisioning to update SCIM-integrated group membership in groups used in Tailscale ACLs.
+Likewise, Opal can be used to assign a user to the Tailscale application, with the user synced through SCIM to your Tailscale network.

 Prerequisites